egorsmkv/openapi3-generator/README.md

 - `swagger_ui.py` : run a Flask web server for prototyping
 - `build.py` : a build script to create the `api.yaml` file
 - `api/paths` : your API paths are locating here
+- `api/requests` : your API requests
-- `api/schemas` : your API schemas (API responses, API request objects and etc)
+- `api/schemas` : your API schemas for responses and request bodies
-- `api/project.py` : here you add your schemas and paths
+- `api/project.py` : here you add your schemas, requests and paths

 ### Requirements